jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Actions.md

 ### In the index file

 For best performance when working with data, is to get the data when the solution loads in the Jigx App.
-This is achieved by using the `onLoad` action in the index file which will ensure the data is available from the beginning and throughout the rest of the app.&#x20;
+This is achieved by using the `onLoad` action in the index file which will ensure the data is available from the beginning and throughout the rest of the app.

 :::CodeblockTabs
 index.jigx